 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

->

-> - Overall, we rate Göteborgs-Posten Right-Center Biased based on story selection and editorial positions that moderately favor the Right.
-We also rate them Mostly Factual, rather than High due to poor sourcing techniques.
+- Overall, we rate Göteborgs-Posten Right-Center Biased based on story selection and editorial positions that moderately favor the Right.
+We also rate them Mostly Factual rather than High due to poor sourcing techniques.

->

-> Factual Reporting: MOSTLY FACTUAL
+Factual Reporting: MOSTLY FACTUAL

->

-> Göteborgs-Posten focuses on covering mainly Local News, Economy, Sports, Entertainment and community events as well as major domestic and foreign news.
-Göteborgs-Posten’s publisher is Christofer Ahlqvist who is also listed as editor-in-chief.
+Göteborgs-Posten focuses on covering mainly Local News, Economy, Sports, Entertainment, and community events, as well as major domestic and foreign news.
+Göteborgs-Posten’s publisher is Christofer Ahlqvist, who is also listed as editor-in-chief.

->

-> Funded by / Ownership
+Funded by / Ownership

 Göteborgs-Posten is owned by the Swedish media company, The Stampen Group.
 Peter Hjörne is the largest shareholder of the company.
 Göteborgs-Posten generates revenue through commercial advertising and subscription fees.
 According to an Expressen article, The Stampen Group and its owner had some financial difficulties.